Model 720 – Are expats obliged to declare their foreign income in Spain?

 - the person’s main economic and vital interests are based in Spain, whether directly or indirectly.

-Not only citizens, but also also corporations that are permanently established in Spain are considered to be tax residents and must therefore submit the 720 Form online between January and April.
+Not only citizens but also corporations that are permanently established in Spain are considered to be tax residents and must, therefore, submit the 720 Form online between January and April.
 This applies to individuals and legal persons who own, represent or have disposal powers over foreign assets worth more than €50,000.

 Find more information about the current deadline in this link:

 The procedure only needs to be performed once, unless the assets increase by €20,000 at some stage, for example, after selling a property.

 As long as the total value of the foreign assets exceeds 50,000 euros, Spanish taxpayers will have to declare all their:

 - Real Estate,

 which are located, earned or managed abroad.
 This does not include pension plans, but it does apply to life insurance.
 The asset value should be calculated based on the highest balance on December 31st or the average balances at the end of each quarter.